AxisCommunications/acap3-examples/vdo-larod/README.md

 ### Limitations
 * ARTPEC-7 based device.
 * This application was not written to optimize performance.
+* MobileNet is good for classification, but it requires that the object you want to classify should cover almost all the frame.

 ### How to run the code
 Below is the step by step instructions on how to execute the program.
 So basically starting with the generation of the .eap file to running it on a device: